Bear Baiting 101

 These unfortunate bears are tethered to a post to await the incessant attacks by several savage pit bull terriers trained to inflict injury.
 The bears can move but they can't escape and they can't really defend themselves either because their claws, canine teeth & incisors have been plucked - itself a painful procedure.
 Since molars can't be wrenched out they are usually crushed by a hammer.
 Poor bears.

+Up to 2,000 men will stand around them in a circle and watch and cheer and wager on the outcome.
+The odds are stacked heavily against the bears.
 Although illegal (Prevention of Cruelty to Animals Act of 1890, under the Pakistan Wildlife Act, and it's proscribed under Islamic Law too), bear-baiting is a traditional 'sporting' event.
 This is an afternoon's entertainment.
 Poor bears.
 Poor dogs too.

 The bears are owned and trained by the Kalanders (a gypsy group) who specialise in training Asiatic black bears.
 It is believed that there are fewer than 300 Asiatic black bears still in the wild in Pakistan.
 The adult bears are killed but the cubs are sold to the Kalanders who train them.
 I don't know how much training is necessary when you're tied to a stake - your only natural weapons of defence having already been removed - and killer dogs lunge for your head.